IMMIGRATION & BANKRUPTCY LAW

 When you file for Chapter 7 bankruptcy, your case could be finished within a number of months.
 This is because Chapter 7 bankruptcy focuses on discharging (forgiving) the majority of your unsecured debts (those without collateral).
 These include credit card balances, medical bills, utility bills, back rent payments, etc.

-The other thing you should know is that it is more difficult to qualify for Chapter 7 bankruptcy than it is for Chapter 13 bankruptcy.
+You should also know is that it is more difficult to qualify for Chapter 7 bankruptcy than it is for Chapter 13 bankruptcy.
 You must take and pass what is known as a “means test,” which examines your income, ability to repay debts and other factors.

 Chapter 13 Reorganization Bankruptcy